proofzero/rollupid/docs/guides/authenticating-users-in-your-app.md

 # Authenticating Users in your App

-Once you have completed the [auth flow](../getting-started/auth-flow.md) and have a user's ID token you now have several strategies to authenticate users to in app.
+Once you have completed the [auth flow](../getting-started/auth-flow.md) and have a user's ID token you now have several strategies to manage authenticated users to in app.

 See [Tokens](../advanced/token.md) for more information on the ID token.